ICI Announces It Is Now An Approved Vendor for Greenberg Traurig, LLP

 ICI’s Legal Division

 ICI’s Legal Division focuses on international financial fraud matters.
-Ici has special expertise in the following, including, but not limited to: financial instruments, prime bank notes and offshore tax havens involving banks and trust companies.
-Email ICI to with your concerns and ones of our agents will respond in a timely manner.
+ICI has special expertise in the following, including, but not limited to: financial instruments, prime bank notes and offshore tax havens involving banks and trust companies.
+Email ICI to with your concerns and one of our agents will respond in a timely manner.

 ICI is now offering credit checks